bernardfernando/code_301d5/301_class_13_Extra_Reflect.md

 Retrospective

 What went well, that I might forget if I don’t write down? _Project work.
-Syntax...(practice)_ What did I learn today? _I learnt a lot by Sam's CRUD presentation and followed by team members Frances and Chris's approach to work.
+Syntax...(practice)_ What did I learn today? _I learnt a lot by Sam's CRUD presentation and followed by team members Frances and Chris's approach to work and their support was great.
+I am thankful to them for that.
 There are so many I learned these two days by attending class in person._
 What should I do differently next time? _Attend class as much as I can.
 Ask colleagues or Teaching staff without spending a lot of time trying to solve them by myself._
 What still puzzles me, or what do I need to learn more about? _Functions, arrow funcitons and syntax._
 Thinking about each of your assignments for the day, reflect on: